tiprankstipranks

 If our goodwill, other intangible assets, or our property and equipment become impaired, we may be required to record a charge to our earnings.

 We may be required to record future impairments of goodwill, other intangible assets, or long-lived assets to the extent the fair value of these assets falls below their book value.
-Our estimates of fair value are based on assumptions regarding future cash flows, gross margins, expenses, discount rates applied to these cash flows, and current market estimates of value.
-Estimates used for future sales growth rates, gross profit performance, and other assumptions used to estimate fair value are subject to significant judgment.
-Although impairments are non-cash expenses, they could materially affect our future financial results and financial condition.
+Our estimates of fair value are based on various assumptions including future cash flows, discount rates, and current market estimates of value.
+Estimates used for future sales growth, gross profit performance, operating expenses, and other assumptions used to estimate fair value are subject to significant judgment.
+Although impairments are non-cash expenses, they could materially and adversely affect our future financial results and financial condition.

 Debt & Financing - Risk 1